-An independent assessment in 2016 by the Adaptation Sub-Committee of the UK Committee on Climate Change of Scotland's Adaptation Programme (SCCAP) highlighted that Scotland's unique geography creates both resilience and vulnerabilities to the impacts of extreme weather and climate change.
-Scotland's iconic industries, including forestry, fisheries and whisky, rely on climate-sensitive natural resources.
+An independent assessment [ www.theccc. org.uk/publication/scottish-climate-changeadap-tation-programme-an-independentassessment-for-the-scottish-parliament/] in 2016 by the Adaptation Sub-Committee of the UK Committee on Climate Change of Scotland's Adaptation Programme (SCCAP) highlighted that Scotland's unique geography creates both resilience and vulnerabilities to the impacts of extreme weather and climate change.
+Scotland's iconic industries, including forestry, fisheries and whiskey, rely on climate-sensitive natural resources.
 Changes in weather patterns and sea level rise will test our transport, communication, fuel, and energy networks and challenge the delivery of health and social care services.